 It was Brent’s contention that strategic insight and creative thinking are fundamentally inseparable.
-As a result, an agency intent on delivering effective, meaningful work — to producing a unique and superior creative product — must therefore be approaching creativity and strategy with the same vigor, and in the same way.
+As a result, an agency intent on delivering effective, meaningful work — to producing a unique and superior creative product — must therefore approach creativity and strategy with the same vigor, and in the same way.
 Often at the same time.

 That is why Brent, as gifted a writer as he was, tended to introduce himself as “The Strategy Guy.”
 That may be why his strategy statements read like tag lines, and his tag lines sounded like insights.

 It’s why he and David built an agency filled with creative strategists and strategic creatives.

 And it’s why the mission of BouchezPage has always been, and always will be smart, insightful, compelling work that both respects and reflects the intelligence of its audience.

 Because, as Brent would say, “We are architects as much as artists.”

 What I learned from Messrs.
 Hayden and Clow, along with Chiat, Ammirati, Puris, Saatchi, and more, has become another BouchezPage tenet: Inside every brand is a story worth telling.
 The hard part is finding it.
 That takes digging and thinking and a lot of hard work.
 And once you find that story, it takes more hard work to mold it into something that is both relevant and persuasive to a consumer.
 Something they will pay attention to and take to heart.
 But near as I can tell, that's the job.
 That's why our clients hire us — to create marketing that doesn't simply state the easy and ignorable, but instead, provides real, thoughtful reasons to consider the brand while treating the consumer with respect, the product with reverence, and sales as the only result that matters. - Brent Bouchez